-9-12.USH2.1.2.1 Identify motives for continued immigration to the United States.
-(495.01a) 9-12.USH2.1.2.2 Analyze the changes in the political, social, and economic conditions of immigrant groups.
-(495.01b) 9-12.USH2.1.2.3 Discuss the causes and effects of 20 th century migration and settlement patterns.
+- 9-12.USH2.1.2.1 Identify motives for continued immigration to the United States. - 9-12.USH2.1.2.2 Identify the political and social resistance to immigration. - 9-12.USH2.1.2.3 Analyze the changes in the political, social, and economic conditions of immigrant groups. - 9-12.USH2.1.2.4 Discuss the causes and effects of 20th century migration and settlement patterns.

-Goal 1.3: Identify the role of American Indians in the development of the United States.
+Goal 1.3: Identify the sovereign status and role of American Indians in the development of the United States.